kubernetes-study-guide/Kubernetes-Study-Guide/40_configuring_kubectl/README.md

 *         minikube-default-admin   minikube-cluster   minikube
 ```

-the kubectl defaults to the default namespace, if we don't specify otherwise.
+the kubectl defaults to the 'default' namespace, if we don't specify otherwise.
 But it's best practice to explicitly set the namespace as well:

 ```bash
 $ kubectl config set-context minikube-default-admin --cluster=minikube-cluster --user=admin-user --namespace=default